marthaeochoa/phase-2-project/README.md

 You will need to fork and clone [This JSON server](https://github.com/marthaeochoa/json-server-template) repo into your machine and run it.

 Fork and clone this repo then cd into the file.\
-Run `npm start`

-To view in your browser.
+Run `npm start` to view in your browser.
 (You will have to type `y` when prompted since localhost:3000 is already in use).

 ## Usage